toothmonsterr/Small-Crimes-Collective/System/Roleplay & Sessions.md

 1. Respect the GM and your fellow players.
 Communication is key.
 Regular server rules and roleplay rules are applicable.
 2. Try to avoid playing in sessions when distracted.
 It can be disrespectful to your GM and fellow players to be multitasking when in a session.
 Sometimes it can't be helped, but still, prioritize the session and be clear with everyone when you may be distracted or AFK.
 3. Every roll is visible, including the GM's.
 Use a dice bot like Avrae to make your rolls for everyone to see.
+### Rewards
+Sessions reward XP, with a bare minimum of +5 XP per session.
+* Playing in a session gains **+5 XP**, with an additional +5 XP for every two hours past the first four.
+For example, a 6 hour quest will grand +10 XP, and an 8 hour quest will grant +15 XP.
+* Spending Fabula Points (FP) gains **+1 XP** per FP spent.
+* A villain spending Ultima Points (UP) gains **+1 XP** per UP spent.

+As well, players will get a sum of zenit and a session-relevant [[material]].
+The specific rewards per player are up to each GM and the session at hand, but we have recommended tables

 ### Requesting Sessions
 Any player can request a session for any GM to run.
 This can be as specific or as vague as you wish, but it's helpful for GM's to have a general idea of your expectations for the session so they can best plan for it.